manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 20. On the **Review your settings and finish** page, review the information you entered.
 If any settings need to be corrected, select the corresponding **Edit** option.
 When all information appears correct, select **Create label**.

 21. An **Error** dialog box should appear that states the generated rule blob is too long.
-This is to show you the maxium amount selections you can make at one time per rule, which is **49152**. <br/>
+Thee maximum amount of sensitive information type selections you can make at one time per rule is **49152**.
+By selecting all the sensitive information types, you have exceeded this limit.<br/>

 	To correct this issue, select **OK**, and then on the **Review your settings and finish** page, scroll down to the **Auto-labeling for Office apps** section and select **Edit**.